Skip to main content

 WHY STUDY LANGUAGE IN SPAIN?

-Your group will develop your Spanish language skills through 50+ hours of exposure and practice through formal classes, experiential learning activities, host community interactions, peer-to-peer practice, and more.
-You will have formal language instruction in the historic city of Granada, attending exclusive small classes divided by level at the Centro de Lenguas y Educación Intercultural.
+Your group will develop your Spanish language skills through 25+ hours of exposure and practice through formal classes, experiential learning activities, host community interactions, peer-to-peer practice, and more.
+You will have formal language instruction in the historic city of Granada.
+You will attend exclusive small classes divided by level at the Centro de Lenguas y Educación Intercultural.
 In addition to formal instruction, you will learn through music, film, city scavenger hunts, field trips, and organized activities such as playing sports with local students.
-There will be formal language classes and immersive arts training, delivered fully in Spanish, in Guadix.
-You will practice by doing, developing your Spanish language skills by using them in ceramics, theater, flamenco, or other art classes.
-Visit and explore Granada, Guadix, Córdoba, and la Alhambra.

 Return to Madrid for final reflection and language practice before departing for home.